Best Estate Agents. Basildon

 The classic trap.
 Highest number wins the listing, listing goes stale at the inflated price, eventual sale comes in below where a realistic price would have landed.
 Side-by-side valuations expose over-quoting.

-Three separate house visits, three separate follow-up phone-call campaigns, three weeks of pressure.
+Multiple separate house visits, multiple separate follow-up phone-call campaigns, weeks of pressure.
 ValuQ removes the visits and the calls from the comparison stage entirely.
 Compare first, visit later.

 3. Not reading the agency agreement properly